allenrobel/ndfc-python/README.md

 ### Ansible Python Libraries

 The libraries and scripts in this repository require that the Ansible libraries be installed.
+These are needed for Ansible vault.

 #### Example